 Hi Vis Workwear

 Keep safe and stay seen with hi vis workwear such as hi vis vests, hi vis jackets, hi vis shirts, hi vis polos, hi vis overalls, outerwear, flame retardant and cargo pants.
 The reflective material is too bright to miss, therefore reducing accidents on site.
 Our extensive range of hi vis workwear complies with AS/NZS 1906.4: 2010 – High Visibility Materials, and AS/NZS 4602.1: 2011 – High Visibility Safety Garments.
+High-visibility workwear is crucial in Australia, primarily for industries like construction, mining, and roadworks where safety is paramount.
+The reflective gear significantly reduces workplace accidents by ensuring workers are easily seen in low-light conditions and busy environments.

 The first thing that you need to think about when selecting the right hi vis workwear for your needs, is what type of job will you be performing.
 There are a number of different options available, and each will have slightly different requirements.
-For instance, if you are a construction worker, then choosing something like a hard hat with reflective tape or high visibility clothing may be more appropriate than other types of hi vis workwear.
+For instance, if you are a construction worker, then choosing something like a hard hat with reflective tape or high visibility clothing may be more appropriate than other types of wear.

 Another factor to consider when choosing the right hi vis workwear, is how comfortable it is going to be during your shift.
 You need to find garments that allow you to move freely while also providing adequate protection against any potential hazards on the job site.
 This might mean finding a hard hat that is lightweight or finding protective clothing that is lightweight and breathable.